mi83ki/NeRF-SLAM/README.md

 </details>

 ## Install
+You can choose to install either (a) in bare-metal form or (b) using Docker containers.

+### (a)Install on the Bare-metal
 Clone repo with submodules:
 ```
 git clone https://github.com/ToniRV/NeRF-SLAM.git --recurse-submodules
+cd NeRF-SLAM
 git submodule update --init --recursive
+pushd ./thirdparty/instant-ngp
+git checkout -b feature/nerf_slam origin/feature/nerf_slam
+popd
 ```

 From this point on, use a virtual environment...